Follow me on Twitter, happy to take your feedback and comments.

 A managed Kubernetes service such as AKS can provide a solid platform for building a distributed system.
 We define the number of nodes — which are the number of Azure Virtual Machines and Azure Kubernetes Service takes care of the control plane, or master nodes, which are managed and provided for free.
 From the picture, you can see a very simplified diagram of the worker nodes of our Kubernetes cluster that host our web app which our customer will access.
 A customer request is received by the load balancer and delivered to our web application which has its components distributed across our pool of worker node.
 The components can be replicated and our pool of nodes can grow or shrink according to the load we have.

-In our upcoming posts we will describe the details of how we can create a distributed web application.
-Stay tuned :)
+In this post you will learn all the details of how we can create a distributed web application :)